rbroderi/drakkenheim/content/Homebrew.md

 | 3       | 25   |
 | 4       | 30   |

+## ACID SPLASH
+Evocation Cantrip (Sorcerer, Wizard)
+Casting Time: Action
+Range: 60 feet
+Components: V, S
+Duration: Instantaneous
+You create an acidic bubble at a point within range, where it explodes in a 5-foot-radius Sphere.
+Each creature in that Sphere must succeed on a Dexterity saving throw or take ld6 Acid damage.
+Cantrip Upgrade.
+The damage increases by 1d6 when you reach levels 5 (2d6), 11 (3d6), and 17 (4d6).

 # Items
 ## NET (1 GP) [5e24]
 When you take the Attack action, you can replace one of your attacks with throwing a Net.
 Target a creature you can see within 15 feet of yourself.
 The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or have the Restrained condition until it escapes.
 The target succeeds automatically if it is Huge or larger.
 To escape, the target or a creature within 5 feet of it must take an action to make a DC 10 Strength (Athletics) check, freeing the Restrained creature on a success.
 Destroying the Net (AC 10; 5 HP; Immunity to Bludgeoning, Poison, and Psychic damage) also frees the target, ending the effect.